 Nowadays we serve nine communities: Gt Ryburgh, Little Ryburgh, Stibbard, Guist, Twyford, Gateley, Wood Norton, Barney & Fulmodeston.
 Some families from outside this area choose to come because they prefer a Church school environment.

 Traditionally Stibbard has offered a strong ‘Arts’ curriculum with all children offered the opportunity to learn a musical instrument, take part in regular plays and musicals and experience a wide range of art media.
-This continues today; you may hear violin, cello, double bass, recorder, piano, African drums, clarinet or even the lute!
+This continues today; you may hear violin, recorder or piano.
 The displays are testimony to a shared love of creating art.

 Stibbard School is rather unusual, being quite large for a village school in North Norfolk – most of our neighbouring village schools are considerably smaller.
 This puts us in a secure position as we face the future, able to offer a Church school education in a village setting with 21st century facilities.